Seven Principles of Effective Public Speaking

 When we watch celebrities, politicians, or business leaders speak on television or in public, they seem so at ease that we may wonder: are great speakers made, or are they just born that way?
-While it is true that some individuals are born with this gift, many effective public speakers have trained themselves to be so.
-Either they have received formal media training or they have delivered so many presentations that over time they’ve learned what works for them.
-So, what is the true secret to effective public speaking?
+While it is true that some individuals are definitely born with this gift, the overwhelming majority of effective speakers have trained themselves to be so.
+Either they have received formal media training or they have delivered so many speeches that over time they’ve learned what works for them.

 Here are seven principles of public speaking that I’ve developed in my role as a media coach.
 Keep them in mind the next time you find yourself presenting before a group.